-- Q. Can helmets be worn during summertime activities? - A. Yes, helmets are allowed to be worn during the summertime. - Q. May a member school use school transportation to travel to a football camp off school grounds? - A. No, school transportation cannot be used for non-school competition. - Q. May a member school athlete participate in a full contact camp, clinic, practice sponsored by a member school? - A. No. Member school coaches cannot sponsor full contact camps, clinics, or practices. - Q. May a member school athlete participate in a full contact camp sponsored by a collegiate coach or collegiate school? - A. Yes, In addition, member schools should rent full equipment or helmets and shoulder pads athletes. - Q. Can a coach mandate that athletes attend weight lifting programs or camps and clinics? - A. School personnel, whether employed or volunteers, of a member or associate member school shall not coach that school's student athletes during the school year in a sport for which the school personnel are currently under contract or are volunteers outside the period from the official first day of practice through the finals of tournament play.
-Nor shall volunteer or compensated coaching personnel require students to participate in any activities outside the season of that coach's sport as a condition of participation in the coach's sport during its season. - Q. What would an example of a preseason practice schedule look like beginning on Monday, August 12th? - A. Weightlifting, if coordinated with the entire school district or all student-athletes, does not count as part of the three hours of activity.
-If it is scheduled as football players only weightlifting, it will count as part of your three hours of physical activity.
+Q. Can helmets be worn during summertime activities?

+A. Yes, helmets are allowed to be worn during the summertime.

+Q. May a member school use school transportation to travel to a football camp off school grounds?
+A. No, school transportation cannot be used for non-school competition.
+Schools can rent their vehicles to chaperones/coaches for the activity.

+Q. May a member school athlete participate in a full contact camp, clinic, practice sponsored by a member school?

+A. No. Member school coaches cannot sponsor full contact camps, clinics, or practices.

+Q. May a member school athlete participate in a full contact camp sponsored by a collegiate coach or collegiate school?

+A. Yes, In addition, member schools should rent full equipment or helmets and shoulder pads athletes.

+Q. Can a coach mandate that athletes attend weight lifting programs or camps and clinics?

+A. School personnel, whether employed or volunteers, of a member or associate member school shall not coach that school's student athletes during the school year in a sport for which the school personnel are currently under contract or are volunteers outside the period from the official first day of practice through the finals of tournament play.
+Nor shall volunteer or compensated coaching personnel require students to participate in any activities outside the season of that coach's sport as a condition of participation in the coach's sport during its season.

+Q. What would an example of a preseason practice schedule look like beginning on Monday, August 12th?

+A. Weightlifting does not count as part of the three hours of activity.